spatialos/gdk-for-unity/docs/known-issues.md

 ----

-# Unity GDK known issues
+# SpatialOS GDK for Unity known issues

 Known issue = any major user-facing bug or lack of user-facing feature that:
 1. diverges from vanilla Unity ECS design or implementation **OR**